Skip to content

 # Secret for Authorino validation (Layer 2)

-kubectl create secret tls trusted-client-ca \
+kubectl create secret generic trusted-client-ca \

 -n kuadrant-system \